 Your hearing care professional can set your hearing instrument to give an acoustical indication when the battery is reaching its end of life.
 The hearing instrument will reduce amplification and emit a melody if battery power gets too low.
-This signal will recur every 15 minutes until the hearing instrument automatically switches off.
+This signal will recur every five minutes (every 15 minutes for the LiNX models) until the hearing instrument automatically switches off.
 It is recommended that you keep spare batteries on hand.

-Low battery indicator when paired with wireless accessories only
+Low battery indicator (instruments paired with accessories only)

-Active usage of the ReSound Unite accessories (Remote Control, Remote Control 2, Phone Clip, Phone Clip+, TV Streamer, TV Streamer 2 and Mini Microphone) requires more battery power from the hearing instruments than when these are working on their own meaning that battery life is highly dependent on the amount of wireless accessory usage.
-When the battery in the hearing instrument has depleted to a level at which use of the ReSound Unite TV Streamer, TV Streamer 2, Phone Clip, Phone Clip+ and Mini Microphone cannot be supported, the hearing instrument will play two sets of descending tones.
-After this, your hearing instrument and ReSound Unite Remote Control, Remote Control 2 will continue to work as usual, but you will not be able to use your ReSound Unite TV Streamer, TV Streamer 2, Phone Clip+ and Mini Microphone.
+Active usage of the ReSound Unite accessories (Remote Control, Phone Clip, TV Streamer and Mini Microphone) requires more battery power from the hearing instruments than when these are working on their own meaning that battery life is highly dependent on the amount of wireless accessory usage.
+When the battery in the hearing instrument has depleted to a level at which use of the ReSound Unite TV Streamer, Phone Clip and Mini Microphone cannot be supported, the hearing instrument will play two sets of descending tones.
+After this, your hearing instrument and ReSound Unite Remote Control will continue to work as usual, but you will not be able to use your ReSound Unite TV Streamer, Phone Clip and Mini Microphone.
 At some point the battery level will not support the remote control either and you will once again hear the descending tones.
 The hearing instruments will continue to work as usual.
 Once a new battery is inserted, full operation of the accessories will resume.